hlanewala/FlowNet_1.0/README.md

 # Model Verification

-When the model is run with the pretrained weights, it should predict the following result using the input images provided (image1 and image2 in the image folder).
+When the model is run with the pretrained weights, it should predict the following result using the input images provided (image1 and image2 in the images folder).

 ![](images/result.png)